-A detailed study of selected topics in Christian education, leadership, missions, preaching, pastoral ministry, or worship leadership.
-(Course may be repeated for credit when the topic differs.
-Prerequisites may be required.
-Open only to Junior and Senior students.)
+A detailed study, with a significant research component, of a selected topic in preaching, pastoral ministry, leadership, Christian education, or worship leadership.
+(Course may be repeated for credit when the topic differs; Prerequisite may be required.)

 Course Objectives

 - 1. To construct a biblically informed view of practical pastoral ministry. - 2.
 To demonstrate an understanding of pastoral practice as it relates to biblical theology. - 3.
 To evaluate current methodologies/praxis of the modern pastorate related to biblical pastoral theology. - 4.
 To demonstrate the connection between theology and praxis related to a specific function of the pastorate.